770120041/MyBlog/_posts/2019-6-17-Interview-DFSBFS01.md

 Using weighted and unweighed, so the that each layer can be added to weighted by depth times.

 Remeber to add interger first then go to its child, this makes it possible to add depth times cur integer.

+**Here remeber to clean the queue every time before add to weighted!
+This is a way to go throguh all nodes with same layer!!**
 ```
 class Solution {
 public: